-A complete content marketing plan tells you what content will attract your ideal customers and what makes them decide to buy your products.
+A complete life science content marketing plan tells you what content will attract your ideal customers and what makes them decide to buy your products.
 But only about 30% of companies recently surveyed have that plan.

 As people approach the decision stage, you’ll need to provide content that helps them find the right product for their needs.
 A “selection guide” is especially valuable when you offer customers several alternatives.

 How should you present your decision tree?
 Flow chart?
 Interactive web-based application?
 Video?
 Webinar?
 None of the above?